-While mentioning all the good Moscow has to offer its visitors and residents, including exiles, it may strike one as odd that Farmān neglects to mention the shortcomings of the Soviet regime, for instance the alleged emancipation of women, which was not always genuine, more appearance than reality, and colored Moscow in bright colors as a haven.
-But the circumstances under which he left his homeland should be taken into account; in Iraq, Farmān suffered at the heavy hand of the Iraqi regime and even spent time in jail due to his Communist leanings.
-Furthermore, he suffered from bad health and needed medical treatment that was given in the USSR for free.
-Thus his “neglect” to mention the drawbacks of Communism in general is quite understandable.
+While mentioning all the good Moscow has to offer its visitors and residents, including exiles, it may strike one as odd that Farmān touts Moscow as a haven and neglects to mention the shortcomings of the Soviet regime, such as the purported emancipation of women, which was not always genuine, but more of a façade.
+But the circumstances under which he left his homeland should be considered.
+In Iraq, Farmān suffered at the heavy hand of the Iraqi regime and was even imprisoned due to his Communist sympathies.
+Furthermore, while in Iraq, he suffered from bad health and needed medical treatment that he was able to receive in the USSR for free.
+Thus his “neglect” of the failings of Communism in general is quite understandable.

-The climate in the current novel is used not only as a tool to show the difference in self-expression between ʿAlwān and Rasmiyya, but also as a means for Thābit to remind his son of his past, and to prevent the son from wanting to go back to Iraq as long as his health is bad.
-Thābit convinces the son that the Iraqi summer is too hot and that it would be better to go back home to the more pleasant Baghdadi autumn.
-The climate is used here both to revive memories from Iraq as preparation for going back, and as a reason to stay in Russia in the meantime.
+The climate in the current novel is used not only as a device to show the difference in self-expression between ʿAlwān and Rasmiyya, but also as a means for Thābit to remind his son of his past, and to prevent him from returning to Iraq before he recovers.
+Thābit convinces his son that the Iraqi summer is too hot and that it would be better to return to Baghdad in the more pleasant autumn.
+The climate is used here both to revive memories of Iraq as preparation for return and as a reason to stay in Russia in the meantime.

-Landscapes in general play a significant role in Farmān's depictions of exile.
-Nādiya, Yahyā's ex-wife, is apparently from a non-Arab country, and when she arrives at his place, she praises her country and its beautiful landscape.
-Thābit tells his son about Nādiya, as a part of his effort to revive his son's memory, and compares her native country to their own homeland, in an attempt to convince the child that everyone is happy with what they have, quoting the Quranic verse “each party rejoices in that which is with itself”.
-He continues: “and we as well, the sons of the desert, praise its nature […] this is patriotism and it is a person's noble feeling”.
+Landscapes in general play a significant role in Farmān’s depictions of exile.
+Nādiya, Yahyā’s ex-wife, is apparently from a non-Arab country, and when she arrives for a visit, she praises her country and its beautiful landscape.
+Thābit tells his son about Nādiya as a part of his effort to revive his son’s memory, and compares her native country to their own homeland, trying to convince the child that everyone is happy with what they have, quoting the Quranic verse “each party rejoices in that which is with itself.”
+He continues: “and we as well, the sons of the desert, praise its nature […] this is patriotism and it is a person’s noble feeling.”